Ray Sutton

 Raymond Ronny Sutton (born 1950) is an American Anglican bishop.
-He was bishop coadjutor in the Diocese of Mid-America of the Reformed Episcopal Church, since 1999, a founding member of the Anglican Church in North America, in 2009.
-He is the former Rector of the Church of the Holy Communion in Dallas, Texas, president and Professor of Scripture and Theology at Cranmer Theological House in Houston, Texas, and headmaster of Holy Communion Christian Academy (formerly Bent Tree Episcopal School).
+He was bishop coadjutor in the Diocese of Mid-America of the Reformed Episcopal Church, a founding member church of the Anglican Church in North America in 2009.
+He is the former rector of the Church of the Holy Communion in Dallas, Texas, president and Professor of Scripture and Theology at Cranmer Theological House in Houston, Texas, and headmaster of Holy Communion Christian Academy (formerly Bent Tree Episcopal School).
 Sutton was born in Louisville, Kentucky, and moved to Dallas at age thirteen.

-He is currently head of the Ecumenical Relations Committee of the Anglican Church of North America.
+He is currently head of the ecumenical relations committee of the Anglican Church of North America.

 He took over the leadership of the Reformed Episcopal Church and the Diocese of Mid-America on November 24, 2016, upon the death of Royal U. Grote Jr., on a provisional level, with his installation taking place on June 15, 2017.

 Personal life

 Sutton is married to Susan Jean Schaerdel of Dallas.
-They have seven children and 8 grandchildren.
+They have seven children and eight grandchildren.